 Command-line tools are available for managing Bootstrap Token, FileVault, and SecureToken.
 The Bootstrap Token is usually generated on the Mac and escrowed to the mobile device management (MDM) solution during the macOS setup process after the MDM solution tells the Mac that it supports the feature.
 However, a Bootstrap Token can also be generated on a Mac that has already been deployed.
 For example, if the MDM solution adds support for this feature after an initial deployment of macOS 10.15.
-The profiles command-line tool has a number of new options to interact with the Bootstrap Token.
+In macOS 10.15.4 or later, a Bootstrap Token is generated and escrowed to MDM on the first login by any user who is SecureToken enabled if the MDM solution supports the feature.
+This reduces the need to use the profiles command-line tool after device setup to generate and escrow a Bootstrap Token to the MDM solution.